akalicki/akalicki.github.io/_posts/2013-09-03-reporting-for-duty.md

 layout: post
 category: miscellaneous
 tags: op-eds
-excerpt: "Media crews scrambled to the scene within minutes of the twin Boston Marathon bombings that killed three, injured hundreds, and terrified millions.
-In response to a dramatic increase in channel viewership, most major news networks replayed endless video footage of the horrific attacks and promised real-time coverage as the search for the perpetrators continued."
+excerpt: "I wrote this op-ed for my freshman writing seminar right after the arrest of the Boston Marathon bomber.
+It was topical then, but I believe the need to balance the use of social media and investigative journalism is just as relevant today."
 ---

 <p class="lead">I wrote this op-ed for my freshman writing seminar right after